SmithMack68/Knights-and-Dragons/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It also uses the latest version of React-Router-Dom version 6
+It also uses the latest version of React-Router-Dom v6

 ## Requirements
 * uses node version 16.13.2